AndrewEllis93/Print-Tuning-Guide/articles/useful_macros.md

 ## Conditional Homing

 Home if not already homed.
 Useful to throw at the beginning of other macros.
+This is used in many of the other macros below.
 ```
 [gcode_macro CG28]
 gcode: